NICMx/Jool/doc/usr/en/run-eam.md

 Using `disabled` and `--enable` is not actually neccesary; Jool will naturally figure out that it cannot translate traffic until the EAM table and/or pool6 are populated.
 The reason why Jool was "forced" to remain disabled until the table was complete was so there wouldn't be a timespan where traffic was being translated inconsistently (ie. with a half-complete table).

 And again, the IPv6 prefix and the EAM table are not exclusive operation modes.
-Jool will always try to translate an address using EAM, and if that fails, fall back to using the prefix.
+Jool will always try to translate an address using EAM, and if that fails, fall back to use the prefix.
 Add `pool6` during the `modprobe` if you want this.

 ## Testing